6 Time Saver Ideas for Front Desk of a Medical Practice

-So, here are some ways to save time & improve efficiency of your front desk.
+So, here are some ways to save time & improve the efficiency of your front desk.

 1. Develop a Better Phone System or Outsource Appointment Calls

 Here’s a front desk strategy that works wonders.
-Eliminate, reduce or streamline the phone traffic on the front desk!
+Eliminate, reduce or streamline the phone traffic at the front desk!

 Rather than having a prompt system for the patient to choose from, have 3-4 separate phone lines.
-One in case you have in-house appointment system.
-Second for the billing staff whose direct line number should be mentioned on the bill for the patient to contact in case they have questions.
+One in case you have an in-house appointment system.
+Second, for the billing staff whose direct line number should be mentioned on the bill for the patient to contact in case they have questions, it helps Medical Practice.

-A third line is for the physicians or nurses to be used when patient is calling for medical advice after visit.
-And fourth one for the manager who handles calls from suppliers, physicians themselves and the rest.
+When a client calls for medical advice after a visit, a row is available for specialists or nurses to use.
+And the fourth one is for the manager who handles calls from suppliers, physicians themselves, and the rest.

 You can also outsource appointment calls.

-The whole point is to lessen instances when calls are picked up after 10-12 rings or critical information is missed because of the rush to answer or re-direct calls.
+The whole point is to reduce instances when calls are picked up after 10-12 rings or critical information is missed because of the rush to answer or redirect calls.

 2. Pre-Register Patients

-Avoid rushed and poor patient interactions by switching to a pre-registration system either online or completing before patient’s first visit.
+Avoid rushed and poor patient interactions by switching to a pre-registration system either online or completed before the patient’s first visit.

 3. Involve Patients with Emails